cordoval/VespolinaBillingBundle/README.md

 When a billing request is executed with a provider such as Paypal it creates a JMS payment instruction and tries to execute it wit Paypal.
 If it succees the status of the BillingRequest is updated.
 When the payment does not succeeds a new payment instruction should be created to reprocess the billing.

 A BillingRequest doesn't need to be online, it might be an e-mail or printed letter requesting the customer to pay.
+In such a scenario the bank transfer should contain a reference to the billing request by means of an unique code.

 Monitoring billing

 A sales clerk usually wants to have an overview of
 * billing requests having an error
+* offline billing requests
 * the total amount still pending to be billed
 * the total amount overdue

+Other functionalities this bundle should have
+* Provide means to process bank statement to match open billing requests
+* Allow the customer to resume a failed payment by sending him an email containing a link to perform online billing.
+* Cope with customers paying multiple billing requests at once (eg. billing request A is not paid but bank transfer of billing request B contains the amount of A + B).
+* Changing a plan might require refunding the customer or charging extra.
+* Change billing plan periods